 The future of the construction industry will be shaped by a range of disruptive themes, with artificial intelligence (AI) being one of the themes that will have a significant impact on construction companies.

 The uptake of AI technologies in construction has been slow, but AI has the potential to deliver tangible benefits at every step of the construction value chain, from conceptual design to operations and maintenance.
 The AI market can be difficult to size, as the technology is often embedded into larger systems.
-That said, GlobalData predicts that construction companies will spend $1bn on AI platforms by 2024.
-This is up from $436m in 2019, representing a compound annual growth rate (CAGR) between 2019 and 2024 of 19.2%.
+Furthermore, GlobalData predicts that construction companies will spend additionally on AI platforms by 2024 wherein the spending is expected to increase by 19.2%.

 The construction industry is ripe for AI adoption.
 Since the construction value chain is fragmented, effective collaboration and communication between multiple stakeholders is key.
 AI-powered tools can automate processes and provide intelligent business insights, from sending documents and responding to requests for information (RFIs) to tracking open issues and automatically notifying participants when reality deviates from plans.
 There is growing potential for AI to augment productivity at the construction stage.
 Smart robots and context-aware computing can alleviate current industry-wide productivity stagnation and protect against the shortage of skilled labour workers.

 However, not all companies are equal when it comes to their capabilities and investments in the key themes that matter most to their industry.
 Understanding how companies are positioned and ranked in the most important themes can be a key leading indicator of their future earnings potential and relative competitive position.

 According to GlobalData’s thematic research report, AI in Construction, leading adopters include: Acciona, AECOM, Bechtel, Doosan, Samsung, Shimizu, Siemens, Skanska, and Vinci.